Best Backpacking Sleeping Bags 2024

 Traceable/Responsible Down: n/a

-What we liked: lightweight, affordable, versatile
+What we liked: Lightweight, affordable, versatile

-What we didn't like: not for cold weather (unless used with a sleeping bag)
+What we didn't like: Not for cold weather (unless used with a sleeping bag)

 This answer is a bit cheeky, we know, but the reality is if you’re backpacking where it’s warm, buying an expensive sleeping bag may not be worth the cost and added weight.
 Sleeping bag liners – ideal for adding degrees of warmth to your sleeping bag rating – are versatile in that they can serve as warm weather sleeping accommodations as well.
 We think the Sea to Summit Thermolite Reactor Extreme Sleeping Bag Liner is an affordable and practical warm weather sleeping bag for those hot, humid summer days when you only need a little extra warmth.